-That being said, having work so close to home presents its own challenges, with recent studies highlighting"It is sometimes difficult to get away from the computer, because it's right there," says Mattock.
+That being said, having work so close to home presents its own challenges, with recent studies highlighting the difficulties remote workers face in switching off from work.
+“It is sometimes difficult to get away from the computer, because it’s right there,” says Mattock.

 “I’ll hear a notification on my laptop, and because it’s right there, I’m back in.
 There’s a sense of having to be aware of getting away from work.”

 There’s also the prospect of meeting your colleagues face to face for the first time, and hoping that strong digital relationships translate into the real world.
 “Meeting everyone through video calls has meant I’ve seen inside almost all my new workmates’ homes so I’ve learned about their lives pretty quickly,” says Kinduryte.

 “I’ve met pets, children and partners, I’ve also seen everyone’s taste in decoration, posters, books and more which reveals so much about them as people.

 “However, even with all of this, I am interested to see how different (or not!) everyone is offline.”